intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 io_uring_group
 ==============

-When io_uring_disabled is set to 1, a process must either be privileged (CAP_SYS_ADMIN) or be in the io_uring_group group in order to create an io_uring instance.
-If io_uring_group is set to -1 (the default), only processes with the CAP_SYS_ADMIN capability may create io_uring instances.
+When io_uring_disabled is set to 1, only processes with the CAP_SYS_ADMIN may create io_uring instances or process must be in the io_uring_group group in order to create an io_uring_instance. io_uring_group is set to 0.This is the default setting.

 kexec_load_disabled